 All of these use cases are possible without a shared data layer—we could plug each tool directly into our backend, but that seemed brittle and a waste of time.
 A data bus that could be integrated once, and which could federate data between and across systems, seemed like a good idea.

 Speed to Deploy: We were overwhelmed by the number of tools on the market, and we were not sure which would work best for us.
 We wanted the ability to deploy quickly and efficiently, test tools out on real production data, and then spin them down if they were unsatisfactory.
 We looked for cleanly designed APIs, the ability to purchase and set up the integration without talking to a human, good documentation, and swift response times to customer support issues.

 Best in Class: We wanted to make sure that we were using the best tools we possibly could and had the flexibility to substitute components as we grew.
 Since no single vendor or solution is best in class at everything, we made this choice knowing that we would own the burden of making different components play nicely together.
 In hindsight, this was the right choice for us.

 Whatever your needs are, take a step back and think about what matters most to you.
 It is very easy to jump right into a tool or get enamored with some feature that will end up mattering less in the long run.

 To prevent this, put these attributes into a formal document that all stakeholders can easily access and add to when evaluating platforms.
 That way, everyone is literally on the same page when vendors come calling, and you’ll end up with a single scorecard that includes everyone’s feedback on how various platforms compare.

 Once you have a rough sense of your overall approach, the next step is to map out your product use cases.

-Be sure to check back next Thursday, January 18, to read the second installment of Building a Startup!
+Read the second installment of Building a Startup!